J-HaleOf76/awesome-fzf/README.md

     }
 ```

-# Checkout to existing branch or else create new branch. gco <branch-name>.
+## Checkout to existing branch or else create new branch. gco <branch-name>.
-# Falls back to fuzzy branch selector list powered by fzf if no args.
+Falls back to fuzzy branch selector list powered by fzf if no args.
-# Replacement for both git checkout and git branch commands
+Replacement for both git checkout and git branch commands
-## Usage
+**Usage**
-gco <somenewbranch>
+gco - brings up fzf list of existing branches to checkout to on selection
-gco <someexistingbranchremoteorlocal>
+gco <somenewbranch> - create and checkout to new branch
-gco *brings up fzf list of existing branches*
+gco <someexistingbranchremoteorlocal> - checkout to existing branch
 ```bash
 fzf-checkout(){
     if git rev-parse --git-dir > /dev/null 2>&1; then